alexisvdb/rnaseq_coexpression/README.md

-# Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data"
+# Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data

 ## Citation
 This code accompanies the paper "Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data" by Alexis Vandenbon (bioRxiv doi: https://doi.org/10.1101/2021.03.11.435043).
 If you found this code useful in your research, please cite this paper.